zeSchlausKwab/wavefunc/README.md

 # WaveFunc

 A decentralized internet radio registry built on Nostr, offering music recognition capabilities and favorites management.
+This application is also referred to as NostrRadio in the specification documents.

 <div align="center">
   <img src="apps/web/public/images/logo.png" alt="WaveFunc Logo" width="200" />